 Meg Leta Jones

-Meg is an Associate Professor in the Communication, Culture & Technology Department at Georgetown University where she researches rules and technological change with a focus on privacy, memory, innovation, and automation in digital information and computing technologies.
+Meg Leta Jones is an Associate Professor in the Communication, Culture & Technology Department at Georgetown University where she researches rules and technological change with a focus on privacy, memory, innovation, and automation in digital information and computing technologies.
 She is also a faculty fellow in the Georgetown Ethics Lab, core faculty member of the Science, Technology, and International Affairs program in Georgetown's School of Foreign Service, a fellow with the Gender Justice Initiative, and an affiliate faculty member at the Institute for Technology Law & Policy in the Georgetown Law Center, and visiting affiliate faculty at the Brussels Privacy Hub at Vrije Universiteit Brussel.

 Meg holds a Ph.D. in Technology, Media, and Society from the University of Colorado’s School of Engineering & Applied Sciences and a J.D. from the University of Illinois.
 Her research covers comparative information and communication technology law, critical internet and algorithm studies, governance of emerging technologies, and the legal history of technology.
 Her first book, Ctrl+Z: The Right to be Forgotten is about the social, legal, and technical issues surrounding digital oblivion.
-Her next book project, The Character of Consent: How Cookies Broke The Internet, tells the transatlantic history of 21st Century computer privacy through the lens of a familiar technical object.
-More details about her work can be found at her Georgetown profile page or at MegLeta.com
+Her next book project, The Character of Consent: How Cookies Broke The Internet, tells the transatlantic legal history of computer privacy through a familiar technical object.
+More details about her work can be found at MegLeta.com